tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 ```

 - As long as we keep returning a function, `result = result()` will repeatedly call the function.
-- This continues until `result` is not a function.
+- This continues until `result` is no longer a function.

 ```js
 countVowels = trampoline(function countVowels(count, str) {